Maryland Institute College of Art: Brown Center

 The Brown Center houses MICA's digital art and design programs, as well as the 525-seat Falvey Hall, which, in addition to hosting school-related functions, has also played host to events like the Maryland Film Festival and National Portfolio Day.
 It houses the Video, Animation, and BFA and MFA Graphic Design departments.
 It also has an art gallery, a secondary hall for lectures ("Brown 320"), and a "Black-Box" area for Interactive Media installations.

 The first newly constructed academic building for the college in nearly a hundred years, Brown Center was dedicated on October 17, 2003, and became fully operational in January 2004.
 It was bolstered by a $6 million gift from Eddie and Sylvia Brown, the largest gift ever received by the institute.
 The building was designed by architect Charles Brickbauer and Ziger/Snead.

 The 61410 sqft, five-story contemporary structure garnered acclaim as an architectural landmark.
 Awards have included the AIABaltimore 2004 Grand Design Award, AIA Maryland 2004 Honor Award of Excellence, regional award of merit in 2004 in the International Illumination Design Award competition, and several awards for excellence in construction.
-In addition, MICA president Fred Lazarus traveled to Italy in June 2006 to receive the Dedalo Minosse International Prize for Brown Center.
+In addition, MICA president Fred Lazarus traveled to Italy in June 2006 to receive the Dedalo Minosse Prize for Brown Center.
 Brown Center was the only American project among the finalists.